 DISCOVERING THE BENEFITS OF A NEW YEAR RESET

-While the intention of my first Dry January was to restore greater appreciation of the wines I enjoy and to break the habit loop of mindless drinking, I ultimately learned much more about how alcohol affected my overall wellbeing and how Dry January had ongoing benefits throughout the year.
+While my original intention for my first Dry January was to restore greater appreciation of the wines I enjoy and to break the habit loop of mindless drinking, I’ve subsequently come to appreciate much more about how alcohol affects my overall wellbeing and how Dry January benefits are ongoing throughout the year.

 Wait.
 What?
 My husband used to say “two glasses, she is fun; three glasses, she’s asleep.”
 A glass of wine or two late in the day ensured I would fall asleep the moment my head hit the pillow.

 But the reality is that the quality of sleep is degraded by alcohol’s interference of optimal REM cycles.
-I’ve found that when I abstain from alcohol, it may take me a little longer to fall asleep, but I feel much more rested when the alarm app chimes in the morning.
+I’ve found that when I skip late day alcohol, it may take me a little longer to fall asleep, but I feel much more rested when the alarm app chimes in the morning.

 The blood alcohol levels that lead to (often regrettable) decrease in inhibition interfere with the brain’s communication pathways.
 For me, even a glass or two of wine with dinner affects “lexical fluency,” my ability to produce words and names off the top of my head.
 Because the effect on sharpness and focus spills over into the next day as a result of poorer quality sleep, there’s a now-and-later blow to brain function.
 It doesn’t take a rocket scientist to recognize that mental computing power is inversely proportional to wine consumption.

 The good news is that as I’ve gotten older, red wine headaches are less of a problem.
 The bad news is that the headaches have been replaced by acid reflux that wakes me up and makes my voice hoarse … and not in an especially sexy way.
 The multitude of benefits associated with better sleep and a healthier esophagus are two reasons that leaving the wine corked through January motivates more mindful consumption throughout the rest of the year.